Powdery pine needle aphid

 Last updated

-Watch for yellow or white discoloration on pine needles in winter and early spring, especially on lodgepole pine and ponderosa pine in the Puget Sound region.
+Watch for yellow or white discoloration on pine needles in winter and early spring, especially on lodgepole pine and ponderosa pine.
 The small olive-gray aphids with relatively long legs and antennae feed on needle surfaces, and their honeydew encourages thick black sooty mold growth that coats foliage.
 Heavy infestation can cause needle drop, stunted branch growth, and premature branch death.

 Cold-weather populations increase as natural enemies become less active.
 Spray with horticultural oil in winter to smother aphids and reduce sooty mold.
 Improve tree health through proper watering and avoid excessive nitrogen fertilizer.
 In warmer months, parasitic wasps and predators often provide natural suppression.